facebookresearch/ParlAI/parlai/crowdsourcing/tasks/acute_eval/README.md

 Each of these options involves _slightly_ different preparation.
 However, each involves specifying a config file, which is specified on the command line by `mephisto.blueprint.config_path` when launching Fast ACUTEs.

-In the `task_config/` folder, you will find several `model_config_` files that map a _unique_ identifier to appropriate configuration arguments; these arguments differ depending on what you will be evaluating.
+In the `task_config/` folder, you will find several `model_config_*.json` files that map a _unique_ identifier to appropriate configuration arguments; these arguments differ depending on what you will be evaluating.

 A few of these options are enumerated below.